How to Open an Offshore Bank Account Legally in a Overseas Bank

 - An offshore bank account is easier to establish than ever.
 With the quick digital access of information, you can open an offshore bank account online, with minimal documents from the comfort of your couch.

 Though it may be much easier than ever before the environment is more difficult to navigate due to all the changes taking place.
-Global banking laws are tighter and constantly evolving with many new regulations, plus offshore banks are more hesitant to take clients who have certain shell companies or companies formed in non-compliant jurisdictions fearing being blacklisted by the OECD, tariffed by the US or bullied out of the global banking system by correspondent banks.
+Global banking laws are tighter and constantly evolving with many new regulations, plus offshore banks are more hesitant to take clients who have certain shell companies or holding companies formed in non-compliant jurisdictions fearing being blacklisted by the OECD, tariffed by the US or bullied out of the global banking system by correspondent banks.

 Not that this vastly changes things for most people per se.
 What it does mean, is that individuals should seek the professional guidance from an offshore tax professional or consultant and conduct thorough research to make sure you are getting it done right.